-Attach the leads to voltage lines in a pattern which will monitor what you wish to collect data.
+Attach the alligator clip leads to voltage lines in a pattern which will monitor the phases on which you wish to collect data.
+For information on several ways to monitor power, see the next section, Connecting to different types of services.

-The Scanner will borrow its power from the line cord.
-As soon as voltage is applied, the Scanner begins a two-minute countdown, displayed on the LCD.
+The Scanner will borrow its power from the voltage on Channel 1.
+As soon as voltage is applied to the Channel 1 lead, the Scanner begins a two-minute countdown, displayed on the LCD.
 During this countdown, the Scanner will sample the voltages on each channel in order to set the nominal voltage for the recording period.
+The Scanner also uses this time to detect which probes are connected to it-see the information on current probe connections above.
 While the countdown continues, you may adjust some Scanner settings using the keypad (see Changing Scanner settings using the keypad).
 However, making a change to the Scanner settings will restart the countdown at two minutes.